CFA Level 2

 Know the weights of the subject (according to item sets):

-- Four topics – Ethics, Financial Reporting & Analysis, Equity Investment and Fixed Income represent approx. 50%-80% of the weightage.
+- Four topics – Ethics, Financial Reporting & Analysis, Equity Investment, and Fixed Income represent approx. 50%-80% of the weightage.

-Basics of CFA Level 1 would be required
+Basics of CFA Level 1 would be required.

-Give special attention on distribution of time:
+Give special attention to the distribution of time:

-- Vignette type questions take more time to answer than any multiple choice type questions.
+- Vignette-type questions take more time to answer than any multiple-choice type questions.

-Should you read the Vignette first or read the questions first?
+Should you read the vignette first or read the questions first?

-Try to Score more than 70% in each section
+Try to Score more than 70% in each section.

 - CFA does not provide individual section passing scores.